Two nights ago, I deleted everything.

 Well, I killed the whole thing.

-Reading through these remnants, I felt a tightening in my chest.
-Not sadness, not nostalgia - a kind of existential lag.
-I could see how each iteration of my self was trying so earnestly to build a roadmap to something better.
+I could see how each iteration of my self was trying so bloody earnestly to build a roadmap to something better.
 But what got me sober, what got me through the first one, two, three hard years - none of it was in those notes.

 It hit me: what got me here won’t get me where I need to be next.